-Simon currently works as a project collaborator (Brixner Schultheater im 18.
-Jahrhundert) at the Classics Department of Innsbruck University
+Rocco currently works as a project collaborator (Codex Fuchsmagen) at the History Department of Innsbruck University.

 Farkas Gábor Kiss has studied Classics and Hungarian Literature at the University of Budapest (ELTE) and Medieval Studies at the Central European University (MA, MPhil).
 He has received his PhD with a dissertation on the strategies of imitation in the Obsidio Szigethiana, an epic poem of the Hungarian Baroque poet, Nicholas Zrínyi.